Protein Powders Vegan Edition

 You can even make tasty recipes by baking with these powders where you would normally add flour (it expands!) to increase your protein intake.
 Some of my favorite ways to eat protein, other than just a shake mixed with fruits, veggies and flax seeds, is to mix a scoop of protein with frozen blueberries and water or mix the protein in coconut or soy milk, hemp seeds, goji berries and let it sit in the fridge for 15 minutes or so to become pudding!

-Ultimately, the options are endless and there is really no disadvantage to being a vegan or vegetarian and wishing to take care of your body the right way.
+Ultimately, the options are endless and there is really no disadvantage to being a vegan and wishing to take care of your body the right way.
 Besides, muscle recovery is important to prevent injury, so why not do it in a way that’s best for your body, animals, and the environment — the vegan way.